 I want to use this image for a critical thinking exercise in my classroom.
 I once saw a series of images that depict, what I remember to be a series of images that reveal more information as the frame pans backwards.
 But I can no longer find it. [more inside]

+I have a friend who has ADHD primarily inattentive type and struggles with multitasking in both work and home life.
+Rather than being the hyper person that most of us visualize, he is the exact opposite, very slow and methodical with some rigidity to how he must follow certain rules.
+My buddy has been struggling in his work place, because he constantly feels overwhelmed.
+He does see a therapist, but it doesn't seem like any of his issues (at least in the work world) are getting any better.
+He told me yesterday that people are constantly telling him that he is not present even when he is at work or at home with his wife.
 It must really be frustrating for him because I know him to be a good guy with good morals.
 From a brain perspective, it's kind of a bummer because he does take adhd meds, but he is constantly overwhelmed by everything and he tells me that people seem to get frustrated with him even though he is trying.
 When we hang out, I mainly validate and offer him some understanding.
 Any suggestions on how to help my friend? [more inside]

 My supervisor has pointed out to me that I tend to take language very literally, and it's impeding my performance at my job.
 Help me rewire my brain! [more inside]